salon-management

 Scaling Makes It Worse, Not Better

-The commission model has a painful characteristic: the more successful you are on Treatwell, the more you pay them.
+The commission model has a painful characteristic: the more new clients Treatwell sends you, the more you pay them.
 There is no cap.
 There is no loyalty discount.
-You do not graduate to a lower commission tier after a year.
+The rate stays at 35% regardless of how long you have been on the platform.

 New clients/month via Treatwell Avg booking Treatwell commission/month Treatwell total/year (excl.
 VAT)